 This is a two-year program available to juniors or seniors.
 Students should have an interest in engineering, architecture, drafting, design, robotics and computer controlled equipment.

-Students will learn Mechanical and Architectural drafting, design, solid modeling, and CNC programming.
+Students will learn Mechanical and Architectural drafting, design, solid modeling, CNC programming and Arduino basics.
 In addition, students explore various engineering disciplines and career choices.
 The course covers safety, employment and educational opportunities.
 It also includes current industry trends and developments.
 A strong emphasis is put on developing professional skills and responsibilities.
-A major portion of time will be spent in hands-on labs learning to operate the software, machine tools and controls.
+A major portion of time will be spent in hands-on labs learning to operate the software, CNC lath and mill machine tools and controls.

 - 3 High School credits

 - High school credit equivalency (1.0 program of study math, .5 art, and .5 lab science elective at the discretion of the sending school district)